Omar El Kawkgi, M.B., B.Ch.

 Types of thyroid cancers

-- Differentiated thyroid cancers (papillary, follicular and Hurthle cell).
-Papillary thyroid cancer (PTC), being 80 percent of all cases, is the most common type of thyroid cancer.
+Papillary thyroid cancer is the most common type of thyroid cancer, accounting for 80% of all cases.
 It's a slow-growing cancer, and except certain subtypes, the overall prognosis is excellent.
-PTC can spread to lymph nodes in the neck, but even in that case, it typically responds well to treatment.
-Follicular thyroid cancer constitutes about 10 percent of thyroid cancers and also has a favorable prognosis.
-However, the risk of spreading to the lungs and bones is higher than PTC.
-Hurthle cell cancer constitutes 3 percent of thyroid cancers.
+Papillary thyroid cancer can spread to lymph nodes in the neck, but even in that case, it typically responds well to treatment.
+Follicular thyroid cancer makes up about 10% of thyroid cancers and has a good prognosis.
+However, the risk of spreading to the lungs and bones is higher than papillary thyroid cancer.
+Hurthle cell cancer makes up about 3% of thyroid cancers.
 Although most patients do well, the prognosis can change based on the extent of disease at the time of diagnosis.

-Rarely, lymphoma, sarcoma and other tumors can be found in the thyroid as well.
+Rarely, lymphoma, sarcoma and other tumors can be found in the thyroid, as well.